 Treatment of RCC with sarcomatoid features and non-clear cell histologies remains a challenge.
 Sarcomatoid variant is an aggressive form of RCC that can occur in any histologic subtype.
-The Sarcomatoid RCC is associated with a poor prognosis.
-The Transport of Sarcomas; therefore, its use in sarcomatoid RCC patients has been explored.
-Gemcitabine in combination with doxorubicin or in combination with capecitabine has shown some activity in patients with non-clear cell or clear cell tumors with sarcomatoid features.
-The Transport of all primary renal tumors in young people.
-Metastatic disease is seen at presentation in 95% of patients.
-Metastatic disease is seen at presentation in 95% of patients.
-The Transport of the prognosis remains dismal.
+Sarcomatoid RCC is associated with a poor prognosis.178-181 Chemotherapy plays a role in the management of a variety of sarcomas; therefore, its use in sarcomatoid RCC patients has been explored.
+Gemcitabine in combination with doxorubicin or in combination with capecitabine has shown some activity in patients with non-clear cell or clear cell tumors with sarcomatoid features.182-187 The potential role of sunitinib in combination gemcitabine has been investigated in a phase II trial of RCC with sarcomatoid features.
+The results show that the combination was well tolerated and is active especially in patients with rapidly progressing disease.
+There are ongoing trials studying sunitinib in combination with gemcitabine compared to sunitinib alone in patients with sarcomatoid features.